Summary: in this tutorial, you will learn how to use the Oracle

 Second, copy data from the

-table to the customer_lists
+contacts table to the customer_lists table

 INSERT INTO